macaihu/work-doc/english/songoficeandfire/A_Clash_of_Kings.md

  "A hundred days and a hundred nights he labored on the third blade, and as it glowed white-hot in the sacred fires, he

 summoned his wife.
-‘Nissa Nissa' he said to her, for that was her name, ‘bare your breast, and know that I love you best of all
+'Nissa Nissa' he said to her, for that was her name, 'bare your breast, and know that I love you best of all

 that is in this world.'
 She did this thing, why I cannot say, and Azor Ahai thrust the smoking sword through her living heart.
 It